finopsfoundation/capabilities/finops-framework.md

 ## Visibility And Allocation

+- [ ] Multi-cloud ingestion and normalization of spend data across a minimum of AWS, Azure, and GCP
 - [ ] Cloud cost visualization supports aggregation and filtering e.g. product, account, time, tag
 - [ ] Allow mapping of cloud resources (a.g. accounts, projects) to your organization's structure
 - [ ] Align cloud decision makers with FinOps goals
+- [ ] Customizable dashboards to visualize amortized costs and forecasted spend
 - [ ] Cost visualization caters to different levels in the organization e.g. executive versus leadership versus engineer
 - [ ] Cost data is up-to-date, meaning less than 2 days old
 - [ ] Support amortization of prepayment products (Committed Use Discounts, Reservations, Savings Plans)
-- [ ] Dynamically calculate custom rates and amortization metrics
+- [ ] Accurate and dynamic calculation of custom rates, shared costs and amortization metrics
+- [.]
+Shared cost allocation based on fixed, proportional or even distributions
 - [ ] Create showback and chargeback reporting
 - [ ] Support fully loaded costs incl. enterprise discounts, private pricing agreements, support fees, costs for site licenses etc.
 - [ ] Define tagging strategy and support management of tagging rules